What is a SERCAL Conference?

 Relax and enjoy meeting like-minded, engaged, friendly people

-• Registration includes all hosted receptions, brunches, dinners, morning and afternoon snack buffets — there are no hidden costs!
+Registration includes all hosted receptions, brunches, dinners, morning and afternoon snack buffets — there are no hidden costs!
 All you need is to get yourself there.
-We’re renting a dorm for a fun, low-cost, carbon-footprint-friendly, and car-free option to the hotels.
-And of course we’ll have a list of hotels offering a conference discount.
-And we’ll be offering some stipends to offset registration, travel, and lodging costs for students and emerging professionals from under-served communities.
+We’ll have a list of hotels (and a campground!) offering a conference discount — and guess what?
+All these lodging options are only a few steps away from the River Lodge!
+We’ll continue offering some stipends to offset registration, travel, and lodging costs for students and emerging professionals from under-served communities.

 José González, Latino Outdoors — Watch his keynote: Healing Severed Connections